NASA-DEVELOP/VOCAL/_sources/dev/enviroment.txt

 * Eclipse

   Eclipse is great IDE that offers some powerful tools, the VOCAL repository comes with a project file that allows for developers to easily load the project.
 See :doc:`The Installation Page </installation>` for steps on setting up Eclipse with VOCAL.

 * PyCharm

-  PyCharm is also a super powerful IDE for developing, and the plus here is it offers refactoring tools that ensure you follow the correct programming practices as outlined in the Coding Conventions.
+  PyCharm is also a super powerful IDE for developing, and the plus here is it offers tools that ensure you follow the correct programming practices as outlined in the Coding Conventions.

 .. rubric:: Linux